castai/docs/docs/getting-started/gke/gke.md

 ## Actions performed by the onboarding script
 The script will perform the following actions:

--  Enable following GCP services and APIs for the project on which GKE cluster is running:
+-  Enables following GCP services and APIs for the project on which GKE cluster is running:

 | GCP Service / API Group                                                                                            | Description                                                          |
 |--------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------|